Phantas0s/Phantas0s/README.md

 I'm always happy to make new friends!

 * 🦚 I'm trying to provide as much value as I can via [Twitter](https://twitter.com/Cneude_Matthieu).
 Let's connect there!
 * 📨 I love emails!
 You can write to me at matthieu dot cneude at yahoo dot fr.
 I know, I'm probably the only one still using yahoo nowadays.
-It might get some time for me to answer, but I'll did.
+It might get some time for me to answer, but I'll do.
 Promise!